-The two webinars, which count towards continuing professional development (CPD) points for UK architects, feature Feilden Clegg Bradley Studios' Senate House building for the University of Bristol and Precht's modular Bert treehouse.
+The two webinars, which count towards continuing professional development (CPD) points for UK architects, feature Feilden Clegg Bradley Studios' Senate House building for the University of Bristol and Precht's modular Bert dwelling.

 Read on for more information and to register for free to attend the talks.

 11:00am London time on Wednesday 3 November 2021

 Feilden Clegg Bradley Studios completed a refurbishment of the University of Bristol's Senate House building earlier this year.
 The building acts as a hub for students, offering both social spaces and support services, and prominently makes use of timber slats throughout its interior.